Leanneleesh/dsi12project/project_2/README.md

 - Neighborhood seems to have a significant effect on sale price and can be studied in further detail
 - Considering further combining similar features such as exter qual and  overall qual to form an overall quality score
 - Exclude KitchenAbvGr as almost all of the houses have 1 kitchen and this may not be useful for the model to discern how this feature affects sale price.
-This is corroborated from the findings of the negative Lasso coefficient
+This is corroborated from the findings where the Lasso coefficient for this feature was negative